thomasvanlankveld/future-packages/cassette-deck/README.md

 ## Source code changes

 If your event store specifies a source code version in the Event Store, the Deck ask permission whenever you try to move beyond a version change.
-This will allow you to move back or forth to the appropriate commit before rewinding further.
+This will allow you to run tasks like switching to another commit or running database migrations before moving further.